urban233/PySSA/docs/pyssa-documentation/docs/help/sequences/sequence_add.md

 ## Getting Started
 ### Add a protein sequence string
-1. Click on the button, to open a new dialog window.
+1. Click on :google_material-note_add_w200:, to open a new dialog window.
 2. Enter a new sequence name and click on _Next_.
 3. Paste the protein sequence in the large text box.
 4. Click _Add_.